JR Motorsports: Car No. 5 history

-Michael Annett drove the car full-time in 2017 with Pilot Flying J as the sponsor en route to a 9th-place finish in the standings as well as earning a career-best 2nd-place finish at Road America.
+Michael Annett drove the car full-time in 2017 with Pilot Flying J as the sponsor en route to a ninth place finish in the standings as well as earning a career-best second place finish at Road America.

-On January 25, 2019, it was announced that Annett would be piloting the No. 1 car with the points from the 5 car going over to the 1 car with the 5 car being shut down.
+On January 25, 2019, it was announced that Annett would be piloting the No. 1 car with the points from the No. 5 car going over to the No. 1 car with the No. 5 car being shut down.